Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

     10.Open TARGET GUI & Run, and then Start ED Launcher OR alternatively run it automatically via the ED-BAT file.
     11.PLAY, and remember to select the AD Enhanced Warthog 4.x.x bindings in Elite Dangerous Config Menu, & APPLY.
-    12.*If you are NOT running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Controls Config, once loaded.
+    12.*If you are NOT running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Controls Config to your own devices.
 Remember to Test!*

        ALWAYS make sure the script is running as-well-as any other 3rd party tools prior to starting Elite Dangerous.